Apocalypto: Screenplay

 Screenwriter and co-producer Farhad Safinia first met Mel Gibson while working as an assistant during the post-production of The Passion of the Christ.
 Eventually, Gibson and Safinia found time to discuss "their mutual love of movies and what excites them about moviemaking".

 Gibson said they wanted to "shake up the stale action-adventure genre", which he felt was dominated by CGI, stock stories and shallow characters and to create a footchase that would "feel like a car chase that just keeps turning the screws."

 Gibson and Safinia were also interested in portraying and exploring an ancient culture as it existed before the arrival of the Europeans.
 Considering both the Aztecs and the Maya, they eventually chose the Maya for their high sophistication and their eventual decline.

 The two researched ancient Maya history, reading both creation and destruction myths, including sacred texts such as the Popul Vuh.
 In the audio commentary of the film's first DVD release, Safinia states that the old shaman's story (played by Espiridion Acosta Cache, a modern-day Maya storyteller) was modified from an authentic Mesoamerican tale that was re-translated by Hilario Chi Canul, a professor of Maya, into the Yucatec Maya language for the film.
 He also served as a dialogue coach during production.
 As they researched the script, Safinia and Gibson traveled to Guatemala, Costa Rica and the Yucatán Peninsula to scout filming locations and visit Maya ruins.

 Striving for a degree of historical accuracy, the filmmakers employed a consultant, Richard D. Hansen, a specialist in the Maya and assistant professor of archaeology at Idaho State University.
 As director of the Mirador Basin Project, he works to preserve a large swath of the Guatemalan rain forest and its Maya ruins.
 Gibson has said of Hansen's involvement: "Richard's enthusiasm for what he does is infectious.
 He was able to reassure us and make us feel secure that what we were writing had some authenticity as well as imagination."

-Other scholars of Mesoamerican history criticized the film for what they said were numerous inaccuracies.
-Hansen published an essay on the film and a critical commentary on the criticisms of the film.

 Gibson decided that all the dialogue would be in the Yucatec Maya language.
-Gibson explains: "I think hearing a different language allows the audience to completely suspend their own reality and get drawn into the world of the film.
-And more importantly, this also puts the emphasis on the cinematic visuals, which are a kind of universal language of the heart."
+Gibson explained: I think hearing a different language allows the audience to completely suspend their own reality and get drawn into the world of the film.
+And more importantly, this also puts the emphasis on the cinematic visuals, which are a kind of universal language of the heart.